-This textile art work is on display with the Ellis County “What If” Art Group from April 1 – 30, 2021
+This textile art work was on display with the Ellis County “What If” Art Group from April 1 – 30, 2021

 at the Ennis County Community Center.
 Hand and machine stitching with hand beading.
 28″L X 13 1/2″ W